Delaware River–Turnpike Toll Bridge: History

 On January 3, 2016, the Pennsylvania Turnpike Commission implemented cashless tolling via either E-ZPass or toll-by-plate, which uses automatic license plate recognition to take a photo of the vehicle's license plate and mail a bill to the vehicle owner.
 The toll is collected only from traffic crossing into Pennsylvania, as with the other bridges across the Delaware River.

 On January 20, 2017, the bridge was closed after a fracture was discovered in a steel component.
 On February 3, 2017, Pennsylvania Turnpike officials announced that the bridge would remain closed until at least April 2017.
 The failure was located in an I-beam located approximately 80 ft above ground on the Pennsylvania side and caused the bridge to drop by about 1 in.
 Steel plates were installed as a temporary patch to stabilize the bridge and prevent further movement.
 The Assistant Chief Engineer for the Pennsylvania Turnpike Commission stated that ..."the crack likely was caused by a combination of factors, including age and plug welds that were commonly used in the 1950s to fill mistakenly drilled holes."
 The bridge reopened to traffic on March 9, 2017, with unseasonably warm weather helping speed up work in repairing the bridge.

 On September 22, 2018, the bridge became part of Interstate 95 when the Pennsylvania Turnpike/Interstate 95 Interchange Project's first components of construction were completed.
-Previously, the Pennsylvania side of the bridge was considered part of Interstate 276.
+Previously, the Pennsylvania side of the bridge and the adjacent turnpike was designated Interstate 276.